rdegges/okta.github.io/hugo/content/docs/api/getting_started/rate-limits.md

 ### End-User Rate Limit

-Okta limits the number of requests from the Okta user interface to 40 requests per user per 10 seconds per endpoint.
+Okta limits the number of requests from the administrator UI to 40 requests per user per 10 seconds per endpoint.
 This rate limit protects users from each other, and from other API requests in the system.

-If a user is able to exceed this limit, they are locked out until the rate limit passes, and a message is written to the user interface and the System Log.
+If a user exceeds this limit, they receive an HTTP 429 response without affecting other users in your org.
+A message is written to the System Log indicating that the end-user rate limit was encountered.

 ## Concurrent Rate Limits

-Okta also enforces concurrent rate limits, which are distinct from [the org-wide, per-minute API rate limits](#org-wide-rate-limits).
+In order to protect the service for all customers, Okta enforces concurrent rate limits, a limit on the number of simultaneous transactions.
+Concurrent rate limits are distinct from [the org-wide, per-minute API rate limits](#org-wide-rate-limits), which measure the total number of transactions per minute.
+Transactions are typically very short-lived.
+Even very large bulk loads rarely use more than 10 simultaneous transactions at a time.

 For concurrent rate limits, traffic is measured in three different areas.
 Counts in one area aren't included in counts for the other two: